ateamsystems/freebsd-update-mirroring/README.md

 ##	Using freebsd-update from other FreeBSD servers

-Once nginx configuration is done and working we can change the ServerName of /etc/freebsd-update.conf file using our nginx server IP:
+Once nginx configuration is done and working we can change the ServerName of /etc/freebsd-update.conf file using nginx server IP, for instance:

 <pre>
 ServerName 192.168.1.8